sanko/Finance-Robinhood/README.md

 ## `atms( $latitude, $longitude )`

-Returns an iterator filled with Finance::Robinhood::Cash::ATM obects.
+Returns an iterator filled with Finance::Robinhood::Cash::ATM objects.

 `$latitude` and `$longitude` coordinates must be in decimal degrees.